 Bleeding: Bleeding can be problematical in about 2% of cases.
-It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes blood transfusion is required.
+It is possible in cases bleeding that return to the operating theater will be necessary and sometimes blood transfusion is required.

 Infection: If infection occurs it will usually become evident within one week of surgery and may delay the healing process or result in the development of scar tissue.
 This may require treatment with antibiotics.
 In the unlikely event of infection, the ultimate result of the surgery may be adversely affected.

-Anaesthesia: The surgery is done under a general anaesthetic and the anaesthetist will be discussing the possible discomforts following anaesthesia.
-Modern anaesthesia is very safe and risks very rare.
-Any questions you have regarding your anaesthetic would be best answered by the anaesthetist at the time of surgery.
+Anesthesia: The surgery is done under a general anesthetic and the anesthetist will be discussing the possible discomforts following anesthesia.
+Modern anesthesia is very safe and risks very rare.
+Any questions you have regarding your anesthetic would be best answered by the anesthetist at the time of surgery.

 Scarring: All surgery carries risks and every incision leaves a scar.
 Scars do however fade remarkably well over a one to two year period and become much less noticeable.
 The scar of abdominoplasty is never invisible but is placed in a position that is inconspicuous when wearing most clothing or swimming costumes.